Parliaments in the Pandemic

 - Fiji: Dr. Frank Feulner, Senior Governance Advisor and Parliamentary Development Specialist UNDP

 - Finland: Prof. Dr. Tapio Raunio, Tampere University, Finland

 - France: Prof. Dr. Julien Navarro, Lille Catholic University, France; Arthur Delaporte

-- Germany: PD Dr. Sven T. Siefken, Institute for Parliamentary Research, Berlin, Colorado College and Martin-Luther-University Halle-Wittenberg, Germany
+- Germany: Prof. Dr. Sven T. Siefken, German Federal University of Applied Administrative Sciences and Institute for Parliamentary Research, Berlin

 - Germany: Sebastian Hünermund, Martin-Luther-University Halle-Wittenberg, Germany

 - Ghana: Dr. Ernest Darfour, Parliament of Ghana